 You just need to turn the papaya into a smooth puree.
 You don’t need to flavor the papaya paste, you don’t need to add any other ingredients.
 Just fresh green papaya with the skin and some water, that’s the magic!
 Just make sure to discard seeds if there are any.

-I decided early on to keep it tasteless, as I would use the paste on different kind of red meats, and in that case I like to season them differently at times.
+I decided early on to keep it tasteless, as I would use the paste on different kind of red meats, and in that case, I like to season them differently at times.

 How to store the Papaya paste?

-Because green/raw papayas are not always easily to be found in the market and because you mostly need only small amounts of the paste to your meat, it makes sense to store the papaya paste for the long run.
+Because green/raw papayas are not always easy to be found in the market and because you mostly need only small amounts of the paste to your meat, it makes sense to store the papaya paste for the long run.

 While you could keep some in a jar in the fridge, I wouldn’t suggest you do do that with a bigger batch of freshly made papaya paste.

 Papaya has a high tendency to get moldy, especially the ripe pulp, but unfortunately also the unripe version of the fruit.

 So while some people suggest that they kept theirs for a week or two in the fridge without a problem, I wouldn’t necessarily suggest you do that because we do add some water to the paste and water makes things to spoil.